 - Users shall not engage in activities that relate to material involving the sexual exploitation of minors as defined by Federal Code Title 18, Part I, Chapter 110, Sexual Exploitation and other abuse of children or other criminal acts.

 - All computers and/or portable-computing devices using Lee College Information Resources must be password protected and be changed when prompted according to password authentication policy timeline of every 90 days or if the password is suspected of being compromised.

-- Employees accessing the Lee College network from a remote computer must adhere to all policies that apply to use from within Lee College facilities, must conform to the OIT minimum standards for portable computing, and are subject to the same rules and security related requirements that apply to college owned computers.
+- Employees accessing the Lee College network from a remote computer must adhere to all policies that apply to use from within Lee College facilities, must conform to the IT minimum standards for portable computing, and are subject to the same rules and security related requirements that apply to college owned computers.

-- All hardware that connects to the Lee College network must be installed by certified Office of Information Technology technicians and network administrators.
+- All hardware that connects to the Lee College network must be installed by certified Office of Technology technicians and network administrators.

 - Digital certificate passwords used for digital signatures must never be divulged to anyone.

 - Users may not attempt to evade, disable, or “crack” passwords or other security provisions.
 These activities threaten the work of others and are grounds for immediate disciplinary action.
-Unauthorized copying of files or passwords belonging to others or to the College may constitute plagiarism or theft.
-Modifying files without authorization (including altering information, introducing viruses or Trojan horses, or damaging files) is unethical, may be illegal and can lead to disciplinary action.
+Unauthorized copying of files or passwords belonging to others or to the college may constitute plagiarism or theft.
+Modifying files without authorization (including altering information, introducing viruses or Trojan horses, or damaging files) is unethical, may be illegal, and can lead to disciplinary action.

 - Users must establish appropriate passwords, change them as required and never share them with others.

 - Users shall not tap phone/data lines or accessing files by circumventing security restrictions.